Understanding Drug Addiction

-“You can’t fight it until you understand it.”
+“You can’t control it until you understand it.”

 At Buckeye Clinic we believe addiction is a disease and needs to be treated as such.

 Opioid addiction has many faces.
 Opioid addiction affects many people, from all walks of life.
 When understanding addiction it is important to learn about how opioid addiction affects the brain and take in consideration how a person can be persuaded by their environment.

 It’s all in your head.

 Family and friends can greatly influence an individual.
 If a person witnesses drug abuse as a child in their home, there is an increased chance of that child to develop drug problems of their own.
 Friends are very strong influences, especially during adolescence.
 Having friends that use drugs serves as a powerful influential force to use for a variety of reasons like acceptance or recognition from a particular group of people.

 Take time to understand your addiction and finding the right treatment for you.
 Self- management and mutual support from counselors, friends, and family, is very important in the recovery process.
 Click here to learn about how to begin your recovery.

 For more information go to our resources page.

 Addiction is not just something that goes away.
 At Buckeye Clinic we believe addiction is a disease and needs to be treated as such.